knative/docs/docs/eventing/samples/apache-camel-source/README.md

 These samples show how to configure a Camel Source.
-It is an Event Source that can leverage one of the[250+ Apache Camel components](https://github.com/apache/camel/tree/master/components) for generating events.
+It is an Event Source that can leverage one of the [250+ Apache Camel components](https://github.com/apache/camel/tree/master/components) for generating events.

 ## Prerequisites